beforeprod-com/preview-deployment-action-tmp/how-to-publish.md

    # Create a fresh branch for the public release
    git checkout --orphan public-release/vX.Y.Z

-   # Remove all files from the staging area
+   # Remove all files from git tracking (but keep them in working directory)
-   git rm -rf .
+   git rm -rf --cached .

-   # Copy only the files needed for the public release
+   # Now we can selectively add only the files we want to publish
-   # (This ensures no private files or history are included)
-   cp -r /path/to/private/repo/action.yml .
-   cp -r /path/to/private/repo/dist .
-   cp -r /path/to/private/repo/README.md .
+   git add action.yml
+   git add dist/
+   git add README.md
-   # ... copy other necessary files
+   # ... add other necessary files

-   # Add and commit the files
+   # Commit the files
-   git add .
    git commit -m "Release vX.Y.Z"

    # Push to public repository's main branch